ltfschoen/ML-Predictions/README.md

     * **Accuracy** of Predictions (Predicted Target value when compared against Actual Target value):
         * Accuracy using **Logistic Regression** with Discrimination Threshold of 0.5:
             * 0.782 (78.2%)
+    * **AUC (Area Under Curve) Score** that predicts the probability that the Classifier will rank a random positive observation higher than a random negative observation.
+    If it's higher than 50% (corresponding to simply randomly guessing) then its a good result but may indicate training more features to predict may be necessary.
+        * 0.857 (85.7%)
     * **Sensitivity** of Predictions (using Binary Classification):
         * 0.5
     * **Specificity** of Predictions (using Binary Classification):